 Your life is about expanding your awareness — expanding your vision of yourself and your life.
 You continue to expand until you become the greatest possible vision of who you are, and who you wish to be in your incarnated human form.

-Without loving yourself, how can you hope to achieve?
+Without loving yourself, how can you hope to achieve it?
 Nothing will ever truly satisfy you.
 And then you will live a life of perpetually seeking, searching, yearning …

 Without giving love to yourself first, how will you be able to give love to others?
 Feeding and nourishing yourself will automatically feed and nourish others if you set this as your intention.
 This creates unimaginable possibilities, allowing creation from a sound foundation.

-10 questions you can ask yourself to develop a self-love practice:
+10 questions you can ask yourself to develop a self-love practise:

 - Do you love yourself enough to forgive yourself?